Package 'RaMS'

 A numeric vector of retention times, one for each scan

-Extract the collison energies from the spectra of an mzXML nodeset
+Extract the collision energies from the spectra of an mzXML nodeset

 Description